lparry/travel-blog/source/_drafts/poi-love-camp.markdown

 <div class="videowrapper"><iframe width="1280" height="720" src="//www.youtube.com/embed/DPQi4KNHonM?rel=0" frameborder="0" allowfullscreen></iframe></div>

 We got invited to come along to a local festival and rodeo where the group performed in the bull ring with LED poi.
+The PA did not have any way to connect an iPod so we ended up spinning to their choice of music, some Latin-American pop music songs from the charts.
 The crowd loved it and some people were even actually asking afterwards about getting the group to perform at other events.
 It was my first time in front of a big crowd and it was heaps of fun.

 <div class="videowrapper"><iframe width="640" height="480" src="http://www.youtube.com/embed/6n_n9iDN5Do?rel=0" frameborder="0" allowfullscreen></iframe></div>